How to Use the HPMR Indicator

 The trader, like the professional driver, operates in a fast-paced environment that’s constantly changing.
 Keeping up to speed on market news and the most up-to-date tools is critical to a trader’s operations.
 One of the best ways to keep up to date is utilizing my newly re-designed indicator, the hourly price movement range (HPMR).
 The HPMR isn’t new, but its functionality is now fully automated.
 Traders can now use the indicator in a fast-paced environment and help forecast volatility-based support and resistance during high movements in the market.

 I am carrying over 30+ years of trading experience and am finally declassifying how I have endured numerous volatility events while maintaining a consistently profitable account for more than 30 years.
-Join me in my Day Trading Survival Guide, where you can access the strategy class, the HPMR indicator, and the Darvas Box 3.0; sign up today only at Simpler Trading.
+Join me in my Sector Secrets Mastery, where you’ll receive my real-time trades alerts and have access to live trading and Q&A sessions.

 Utilizing The HPMR in the Stock Market